top of page

 Our voice is a remarkable instrument.
 But how often do we use it to our advantage?
-Earlier this week, I was invited by Ruth Armstrong to give my second talk with Women in Banking and Finance (WiBF).
-Hosted by Citi’s Sarah Bennett (Citi Women London), the talk covered how we can sound confident (when it’s the last thing we feel) and how to voice our values to sound measured and professional, (instead of irritated or defensive).
+Earlier this week, I was invited by Ruth Armstrong to give my second talk with Women in Banking and Finance (WiBF), a UK membership network that has championed women in financial services for over 40 years.
+Hosted by Citibank’s Sarah Bennett (Citi Women London), the talk covered how we can sound confident (when it’s the last thing we feel) and how to voice our values to sound measured and professional, (instead of irritated or defensive).

 Did you know that how we think affects how we speak?